 All courses in the MPH program adhere to the University's Academic Honesty Policy.
 Violations of the policy, as described in the University policy, will result in a grade of zero (0) points for the assignment for the first violation, and will result in a "F" for the course for the second violation.
-Course Repeat Policy:
+Admission to the Dual Degree Programs: